elig-45/bludit-edit-author/README.md

 [![License](https://img.shields.io/badge/License-GPLv3-brightgreen)](https://www.gnu.org/licenses/gpl-3.0)
 ![Release](https://img.shields.io/github/v/release/elig-45/bludit-edit-author)

 Make the author field editable in the Bludit admin and replace it with a select2 dropdown of existing users (first/last name + nickname).
 The plugin safely updates the `username` field for pages when an admin changes the author.

 ## Features

 - Make the author field editable in the Bludit admin.
 - Dropdown/search on existing users (first name + last name + nickname).
+UI text is English by default, with French translation when the site language is French.
 - Safely updates the page author (`username` field) after create/modify.
 - Admin-only author changes.